 After the owners agreed to move forward with the wireframes, I created high-fidelity wireframes in Figma.
-Using my knowledge of Bootstrap and HTML/CSS, as well as device-specific grid systems, I designed screens for desktop, tablet, and mobile to ensure that they worked in a responsive environment.
+Using my knowledge of Bootstrap and HTML/CSS, as well as device-specific grid systems and breakpoints, I designed screens for desktop, tablet, and mobile to ensure that they worked in a responsive environment.

 Methods: Testing Script, Affinity Map, Prototypes in Figma

 I created a prototype in Figma that I could share with users.
-You can view a video of the prototype below.
+You can view a video of the prototype below or view this link.

 In order to begin user testing, I created a script with 2 tasks for users.
 You can read the user test script here.
 The test focused on these 2 tasks: